debbiswal/Tech-BITE/Topics/Gatling/Art-3/hashmap.md

   val testScenario = scenario("TEST LOOKUP")
      .feed(userIdFeeder)
-     // Get the universal token for all users
+     // Get the universal token for all users .exec(Identity.authenticate("GLOBAL_TOKEN_KEY","GLOBAL_USER"))
-     // If we want to have user specific access token , then we have to create a user specific key
-     // and then pass it to authenticate() method .
-     .exec(Identity.authenticate("GLOBAL_TOKEN_KEY","GLOBAL_USER"))
      // Fetch the token out of the cache for use in subsequent tests .exec( session => {